Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst.txt

         - :literal:`propagator`

-            :class:`TranslationalPropagatorType` which defines the type of propagator being used.
-Currently, :literal:`cowell`, :literal:`encke`, :literal:`gaus_keplerian` and :literal:`gaus_modified_equinoctial` are available.
+            :class:`TranslationalPropagatorType` which defines the type of propagator to be used.
+Currently, the following propagators are supported:

+               - :literal:`cowell`
+               - :literal:`encke`
+               - :literal:`gauss_keplerian`
+               - :literal:`gauss_modified_equinoctial`
+               - :literal:`unified_state_model_quaternions`
+               - :literal:`unified_state_model_modified_rodrigues_parameters`
+               - :literal:`unified_state_model_exponential_map`

             By default, the :literal:`cowell` propagator is used.
+Moreover, you should keep in mind that this option only changes the coordinates for propagation, but the acceleration model is still computed with Cartesian coordinates, i.e., the conventional coordinates.

+               .. tip:: You can find more information about the difference between *conventional* and *propagated* coordinates in :ref:`tudatFeaturesPropagatorSettingsCoordinates`.

         - :literal:`dependentVariablesToSave`

             :literal:`boost::shared_ptr< DependentVariableSaveSettings >` that presents a list of the dependent variables to save during propagation.
 How this is exactly done is explained below.
 By default, an empty list is used and no dependent variable is saved.
+See the tutorial on :class:`DependentVariableSaveSettings` for more details on this class.

         .. note:: The state variables contained in :literal:`initialBodyStates` are ordered with respect to the elements of :literal:`centralBodies` and :literal:`bodiesToIntegrate`.
 Please take a look at the following pseudocode: